ReturnHelper/return-request-api-docs/source/index.rst

 ``API TOKEN`` is private and should never be shared to others.

-Clients must submit a webhook setup request in order to receive notifications from Return Helper Webhook.
+Clients must submit a webhook setup request in order to receive notifications from Return Helper :ref:`notification:`

 .. _index-Idempotency: